UM atUM [S02-ep26]: From Electricity Costs to Agropolis Conferences

-This week on *A l’UM la science*, François Mirabel, a researcher at the Montpellier Research Institute of Economics (MRE), breaks down the causes behind the surge in electricity rates.
-This is a chance to revisit the latest issue of *LUM* magazine, which focused on energy.
+This week on *AUM science*, François Mirabel, a researcher at the Montpellier Research Institute of Economics (MRE), breaks down the causes of the sharp rise in electricity rates for us.
+This is an opportunity to revisit the latest issue of *LUM* magazine, which focused on energy.
 In the second half of the program, Ly Yann Kauv, program manager at the Agropolis Foundation, announces three conferences on the topic of climate change in Africa.
-A program broadcast on Divergence FM-93.9 every Wednesday at 6 p.m.
+A program broadcast on Divergence FM- 93.9 every Wednesday at 6 p.m.

-And today we present the 19th issue of LUM, the science and society magazine published by the University.
-An issue dedicated to the issue of energy in a context that has surely not escaped your notice: the energy crisis.
+And today we present the 19th issue of LUM, the science and society magazine produced by the University.
+An issue dedicated to the issue of energy in a context that will not have escaped your notice: the energy crisis.
 A crisis that sometimes casts a harsh light on our dependence on oil, electricity, and gas to heat our homes, get around, feed ourselves—in short, to live… So harnessing this energy means first knowing how to produce it, then store it, and above all, manage it.
-It means, first and foremost, addressing the need to reduce our oil consumption—through geothermal energy, for example, or solar power.
-It also means knowing how to handle nuclear waste, reducing the impact of wind turbines on biodiversity, optimizing wood combustion processes, and developing innovative batteries to store energy.
-All these challenges involve a wide range of research fields: geology, chemistry, nuclear science, biology, and political science—as demonstrated by the Yellow Vests crisis, which, as I remind you, was triggered by the carbon tax.
+The priority is to address the need to reduce our oil consumption, through geothermal energy or solar power, for example.
+It also involves knowing how to handle nuclear waste, reducing the impact of wind turbines on biodiversity, optimizing wood combustion processes, and developing innovative batteries to store energy.
+All these challenges involve a wide range of research fields: geology, chemistry, nuclear science, biology, and political science—as the Yellow Vests crisis demonstrated, a crisis, I remind you, triggered by the carbon tax.
 We address all these topics in this issue.

 Energy is, of course, also an economic issue, and that is the field we’ve chosen to focus on.
 Since 2021, energy prices have been rising steadily (read Energy Conservation Plan: Striving for the Best Possible Balance).
 The media and politicians have largely linked this rise in costs to the war in Ukraine, but does that really explain it?
 And besides, who among us really knows how energy prices are set?
 By whom?
 Based on what criteria?
 What are the consequences of opening up this essential commodity to competition?
 We are therefore asking all these questions today of François Mirabel, a researcher at the Montpellier Research Laboratory in Economics, who is also dean of the Faculty of Economics and a specialist in energy and transportation.